About The English Choir Berlin

 William Peart enjoys a varied career as an organist, early keyboardist and conductor, dividing his time between performing, teaching and research.

-From 2022-2024 William Peart was on the staff at the Universität der Künste Berlin, and in the summer of 2025, was appointed Artistic Director and Conductor of The English Choir Berlin, in which role, he is responsible for the direction of monthly choral services at Berlin Cathedral, as well as a busy schedule of concerts, tours and broadcasts.
-Alongside his activities as a concert performer and private teaching, he has since January 2023 been the Organ Tutor for the Thomanerchor Leipzig, and from October 2025, he will take on the interim position of Senior Lecturer in Organ Literature and Improvisation at the Institute for Church Music of the University of Greifswald.
+Since January 2023, William Peart has been the Organ Tutor for the Thomanerchor Leipzig.
+From 2022-2024, he was on the staff at the Universität der Künste Berlin, and in the summer of 2025, was appointed Artistic Director and Conductor of The English Choir Berlin, in which role, he is responsible for the direction of monthly choral services at Berlin Cathedral, as well as a busy schedule of concerts, tours and broadcasts.
+From October 2025, he will take up the interim position of Senior Lecturer in Organ Literature and Improvisation at the Institute for Church Music, University of Greifswald.

 Max Carsley